Visa Inc. (Visa) operates as a global payments technology company.

 Visa's growth has been driven by the strength of the company's core products - credit, debit and prepaid.

 Credit: Credit cards and digital credentials allow consumers and businesses to access credit to pay for goods and services.
 Credit cards are affiliated with programs operated by financial institution clients, co-brand partners, fintechs and affinity partners.

-Debit: Debit cards and digital credentials allow consumers and small businesses to purchase goods and services using funds held in their bank accounts.
+Debit: Debit cards and digital credentials allow consumers and small businesses to purchase goods and services using funds held in their deposit accounts.
 Debit cards enable account holders to transact in person, online or via mobile without needing cash or checks and without accessing a line of credit.
 The Visa/PLUS Global ATM network also provides debit, credit and prepaid account holders with cash access, and other banking capabilities, in more than 200 countries and territories worldwide through issuing and acquiring partnerships with both financial institutions and independent ATM operators.

 Prepaid: Prepaid cards and digital credentials draw from a designated balance funded by individuals, businesses or governments.
 Prepaid cards address many use cases and needs, including general purpose reloadable, payroll, government and corporate disbursements, healthcare, gift and travel.
 Visa-branded prepaid cards also play an important part in financial inclusion, bringing payment solutions to those with limited or no access to traditional banking products.

 The company enables consumer payments and helps its clients grow as digital commerce, new technologies and new participants continue to transform the payments ecosystem.
 Some examples include: